 Guiding Students on the Pathways to Success

-The guidance counselor, as a member of the educational team, assists students and consults with parents and teachers to foster student success in academic programs, school attendance, school safety, graduation programs, academic and career opportunities, conflict resolution, and responsible behavior.
-Guidance counselors also interpret test results to improve student performance and to facilitate school and district planning.
-Finally, guidance counselors intervene when immediate concerns put the student's educational development at risk.
+The professional school counselor, as a member of the educational team, assists students and consults with parents and teachers to foster student success in academic programs, school attendance, school safety, graduation programs, academic and career opportunities, conflict resolution, and responsible behavior.
+The professional school counselors also interpret test results to improve student performance and to facilitate school and district planning.
+Finally, crisis intervention counselors intervene when immediate concerns put the student's educational development at risk.
 We hope you find the information on this site useful.
-If you have any questions please don't hesitate to call the guidance counselor at your child's school.
+If you have any questions please don't hesitate to call the counselor at your child's school.
 We are here to help.